Getting Started#

 Complete Example#

-A more complete model with two Compartments connected by a WallVents and a Fires in the first room.
+A more complete model with two Compartment connected by a WallVent and a Fire in the first room.
 Components reference each other with an ID to be able to connect them together.

-from pycfast import CFASTModel, Compartments, Fires, SimulationEnvironment, WallVents
+from pycfast import CFASTModel, Compartment, Fire, SimulationEnvironment, WallVent

-# Door between the two rooms (references compartment IDs)
+Door between the two rooms with a WallVent:

 id="wallvent",